Angle-Based Sensor Network Localization: Introduction

-Our main contributions are summarized as follows: \begin{itemize} \item Equivalent algebraic conditions (Lemmas \ref{le f=ig}, \ref{le f=gn}) and a sufficient graphical condition (Theorem \ref{th angle fixable}) for angle fixability in a plane are proposed. {To the best of our knowledge, this graphical condition is milder than the condition required in any reference for angle-based formation control, and it implicitly contains an approach to constructing angle fixable frameworks (Defnition \ref{de af framework}).} We also show that if the graphical condition is satisfied in the plane, the angle fixability property is invariant to space dimensions, see Lemma \ref{le universal fixability}. \item A graphical condition for ASNL to have a unique solution is proposed (Lemma \ref{le localizability=fixability}).
+Our main contributions are summarized as follows: \begin{itemize} \item Equivalent algebraic conditions (Lemmas \ref{le f=ig}, \ref{le f=gn}) and a sufficient graphical condition (Theorem \ref{th angle fixable}) for angle fixability in a plane are proposed.
+This graphical condition is milder than that in angle-based cooperative control references \cite{Jing18}-\cite{Fang20}, and it implicitly implies an approach to constructing angle fixable frameworks (Defnition \ref{de af framework}). \item A graphical condition for localizability of ASNL is given (Theorem \ref{th localizability=fixability}).
 The CASNL problem is formulated as a rank-constrained semi-definite program (SDP) (Lemma \ref{le rank Z}).
 It is shown that if the grounded framework is acute-triangulated, then ASNL is equivalent to a linear SDP, which can be solved in polynomial time; see Theorem \ref{th equivalence}. \item To handle large scale ASNL problems, we formulate ASNL as an SDP with two unknown matrices (problem (\ref{YD optimization})).
-When the grounded graph has a bilateration ordering, the first unknown matrix can be decomposed via chordal decomposition (Theorem \ref{th decomposeY}); when the grounded framework is acute-triangulated, the second unknown matrix can also be decomposed into multiple submatrices in reduced sizes according to maximal cliques in a sparsity pattern (Theorem \ref{th decomposeD}). \item In a noisy environment, from the maximum likelihood estimation perspective, we model ASNL as an SDP with multiple rank-1 constraints and semi-definite constraints, which can be solved by algorithms in \cite{Sun17,You19,Miller19}. \item Considering communications between adjacent sensors, a distributed protocol (Protocol 1) is proposed, which solves ASNL with guaranteed finite-time convergence (Theorem \ref{th BLP}).
+When the grounded graph has a bilateration ordering, the first unknown matrix can be decomposed via chordal decomposition (Theorem \ref{th decomposeY}); when the grounded framework is acute-triangulated, the second unknown matrix can be decomposed into matrices in reduced sizes as well (Theorem \ref{th decomposeD}). \item In a noisy environment, from the maximum likelihood estimation perspective, we model ASNL as an SDP with multiple rank-1 constraints and semi-definite constraints, which can be solved by algorithms in \cite{Sun17,You19,Miller19}. \item Based on communications between adjacent sensors, a distributed protocol (Protocol 1) is proposed, which solves ASNL with guaranteed finite-time convergence (Theorem \ref{th BLP}).
 The upper bound of the convergence step is shown to be the number of sensors to be localized. \end{itemize}